MiniZinc/libminizinc/en/command_line.rst

     Print list of available solvers.

-.. option::  --solver <solver id>
+.. option::  --solver <id>, --solver <solver configuration file>.msc

     Select solver to use.
+The first form of the command selects one of the solvers known to MiniZinc (that appear in the list of the ``--solvers`` command).
+You can select a solver by name, id, or tag, and add a specific version.
+For example, to select a mixed-integer programming solver, identified by the ``mip`` tag, you can use ``--solver mip``.
+To select a specific version of Gurobi (in case you have two versions installed), use ``--solver Gurobi@7.5.2``.
+Instead of the name you can also use the solver's identifier, e.g. ``--solver org.gecode.gecode``.

+    The second form of the command selects the solver from the given configuration file (see :numref:`sec-cmdline-conffiles`).

-.. option::  --help <solver id>
+.. option::  --help <id>

     Print help for a particular solver.
+The scheme for selecting a solver is the same as for the ``--solver`` option.

 .. option::  -v, -l, --verbose

-    Print progress/log statements.
+    Print progress/log statements (for both compilation and solver).
     Note that some solvers may log to stdout.

+.. option::  --verbose-compilation

+    Print progress/log statements for compilation only.

 .. option::  -s, --statistics

+    Print statistics (for both compilation and solving).

+.. option::  --compiler-statistics

-    Print statistics.
+    Print statistics for compilation.

 .. option::  -c, --compile